dukejones/triton/README.md

 ## Origin Story ##

-One day I was searching for a setting in a Fish plugin that was causing a problem, but when I started looking through my Fish config, I became dissatisfied and discouraged.
+One day I was searching for a setting in a Fish plugin that was causing a problem, but when I started looking through my Fish config, I became lost in a dense and impenetrable forest of references.
 I couldn't find where the actual library files lived.
 Was it symlinked from fisherman?
 Was it in one of oh-my-fish's numerous special directories?
 How was it even being loaded?!
 What was being loaded?!!
-Not in functions, or conf.d....
-I had to read through the source code of the package managers to figure out what the heck was going on.
+Functions, or conf.d....
+I had to read through the source code of oh-my-fish to figure out what the heck was going on.
 It was almost enough to send me back to Zsh, again.

-But then I remembered that Fish has an actual scripting language that makes sense.
-So I set about copying the best-in-breed: discoverable, explicit, and just magical enough to surprise and delight.
-Thus Triton was born.
+But recall that Fish has an actual scripting language that makes sense.
+And so, armed with that and a few design principles I set out to make something discoverable, explicit, and magical enough to surprise and delight.
+Please enjoy and drop me a line if you like it or have feedback.

 Inspirations include: antigen.zsh, Vim+Pathogen.